x1angli/pyDDNS/README.md

 # Introduction
 This python file has three modules:
 * Server
+`Server` provide Restful API to get client IP, get silo list and maintain each silo.

 * Upstream
+`Client/Upstream` can check public IP of local host, then update dns recoder of silo specified in `Client/config.yml`

 * Downstream

-`Server` provide Restful Api to get client IP, get silo list and maintain each silo

-`Client/Upstream` can check public IP of local host, then update dns recoder of silo specified in `Client/config.yml`

 `Client/Downstream` can get dns recoder of silo specified in `Client/config.yml`, then modify local `host file` to change DNS rules.

 ## How does it work
 1. On the upstream machine